Kristina01111000/Drws_site/README.md

 - Add matching questions to other quizzes for 1 point only, thats what he wants it to be
 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing
-- Look into putting an essay attachment lesson for fourissimo club -> new plugin from peepso
 - Try get to 10 questions for each quiz, if i can’t he will get it started, prompt him to go through them after they are up, ben might send some potential questions, but dont wait for them

-For next meeting:

 - Write a review in fourissimo club for the heel strike fixing plantar fasciitis
 - Fix the title of the download on fourissimo page, tell him how to fix it -> what?